Öffnet in neuem Fenster

 Generative manufacturing processes for hybrid components (Joint lab with HU Berlin)

 HU and HySPRINT logos inkjet-printed and cured using Cu nanoparticle ink © Prof. Dr. List-Kratochvil, HU

-Since August 2018, the HZB group of Dr. Eva Unger (Hybrid Materials Formation and Scaling), who is working in HySPRINT perovskite lab, and the group of Prof. Dr. Emil List-Kratochvil (Hybrid Devices) from the Integrative Research Institute for the Sciences (IRIS) of Humboldt University of Berlin (HU Berlin), cooperate on the long-term project “Generative manufacturing processes for hybrid components” (GenFab).
+Since August 2018, the HZB group of Dr. Eva Unger (Hybrid Materials Formation and Scaling), who are based in the HySPRINT perovskite lab, and the group of Prof. Dr. Emil List-Kratochvil (Hybrid Devices) from the Integrative Research Institute for the Sciences (IRIS) of Humboldt-Universität zu Berlin (HU Berlin), have cooperated on the long-term project “Generative manufacturing processes for hybrid components” (GenFab).